curiouselectric/batlistener/Bat Listener Instructions/BatListenerInstructions.rst

 The main tools required are:

-Soldering Iron, solder and side cutters.
+- Soldering Iron,

-A screw driver and small set of pliers are also useful.
+- Solder,
+- Side cutters,
+- Screw driver (pozi-head, small),
+- Small pliers.

 A useful guide for learning to solder is available here: